 On a label, you want to see the fewest ingredients possible, ideally only tomatoes!

-MORE QUICK VEGETARIAN PASTA RECIPES?
+MORE QUICK PASTA RECIPES?

 - Pasta e ceci (pasta with chickpeas)